Term Time Exchange

 CUHK runs intramural competitions in swimming, basketball, badminton and football.
-You are encouraged to join sports teams to meet local students and learn about the local culture.
+You are encouraged to join sports teams to meet local students and take part in some friendly competitions.
 For more details, visit the Physical Education Unit‘s website.

 Student Services and Facilities